ylhyra/ylhyra_content/not_data/content/explanations/Cases/Second_case.md

 level: A1
 ---

+# Accusative case – the second case

 There are four [[cases]] in Icelandic.
-The '''second case''' in the [[declension table]] is known as the "accusative case".<note>On Ylhýra we refer to it as the "second case" for simplicity's sake since you will always see these four cases listed in the same order in the [[declension table]].

-In Icelandic the first case is called '''þolfall''' and is abbreviated as '''þf.''' Þolfall literally means "suffering/enduring case".
-The English name "accusative" means "having been blamed" in Latin.</note> It shows that the word is having something done to it.
+The second case in the [[declension table]] is the '''accusative case'''.<note>Known as '''þolfall''' in Icelandic, abbreviated as '''þf.'''</note><note>A way to remember this word is to think that if someone is "accused", then there is some action that is happening to them.<br/>Þolfall literally means "suffering/enduring case".</note> It shows that the word is having something done to it.

 The [[helper word]] you use to force a word into the second case is „um“ ("about").

-## Things that cause the second case
+## Things that cause the accusative case
+The accusative case is very common, especially for words that come after verbs.
+The vast majority of [[Cases caused by verbs|verbs cause the accusative case]].
+Some common verbs that do so are:

+*að eiga (to own)
+*að hafa (to have)
+*að tala (to speak)
+*að geta (to be able to)
+*að vilja (to want)

-The following [[prepositions]] always [[Prepositions that cause cases|cause]] the second case:
+The following [[prepositions]] always [[Prepositions that cause cases|cause]] the accusative case:

 *um (about)
 *gegnum (through)
 *kringum (around)

-And these prepositions can either cause the second or the [[third case]] depending on context (click [[Prepositions that cause cases|here]] to see the difference):
+And these prepositions can either cause the accusative case (the second case) or the [[dative case]] (the third case) depending on context (click [[Prepositions that cause cases|here]] to see the difference):

 *á (onto)
 *eftir (after)